UnrealContainers/unrealcontainers.github.io/_collections/_docs/environments/azure.md

 #### Selecting a virtual machine size

-Any virtual machine size with a sufficient amount of memory can be used to run a Linux container host without [NVIDIA Docker](../concepts/nvidia-docker) support.
+Any virtual machine size with a sufficient amount of memory can be used to run a Linux container host without [NVIDIA Container Toolkit](../concepts/nvidia-docker) support.
 For building and running Unreal Engine containers a size from a [compute optimised series](https://azure.microsoft.com/en-au/pricing/details/virtual-machines/linux/#fsv2-series) with a minimum of 8GB of memory is recommended.

 #### Selecting a virtual machine image